hackolade/docs/Studio/Windows.md

 &nbsp;

-**Important:** do NOT install a new version of Hackolade while the application is running.&nbsp; All instances of the application must be closed for the upgrade to proceed properly.&nbsp; Please refer to this page if you get an error such as this one:
+**Important:** do NOT install a new version of Hackolade while the application is running.&nbsp; All instances of the application must be closed for the upgrade to proceed properly.&nbsp; Please refer to [this page](<Windowsaccessdeniederrorduringup.md>) if you get an error such as this one:

+&nbsp;

+&nbsp;

 ![Installation error - application running](<lib/Installation%20error%20-%20application%20running.png>)

+&nbsp;

 &nbsp;